covprehension/CoVprehension/_i18n/en/pages/simulator.md

 Instructions:

 - Choose your simulation in the drop-down menu
-- Click on the "Initialize" button
+- Click "Initialise"
-- Click on the "Simulate" button
+- Click "Simulate"

 All you have to do now is watch the simulation run.
 Run it as many times as you like.